How do I connect Yellowfin to a database that supports ODBC?

 The components necessary to connect Yellowfin to MongoDB are:

-The JDBC-ODBC Bridge, Salesforce.com ODBC Driver and MongoDB ODBC driver are available to download from the Easysoft web site.
+The JDBC-ODBC Bridge, Salesforce ODBC driver and MongoDB ODBC driver are available to download from the Easysoft web site.

-1. Download the Windows Salesforce.com ODBC Driver or Windows MongoDB ODBC Driver as required.
-(Registration required.)
+1. Download the Windows Salesforce ODBC driver or Windows MongoDB ODBC driver as required.

-For installation instructions, see the Salesforce.com ODBC Driver documentation or MongoDB ODBC Driver documentation.
+For installation instructions, refer to the Salesforce ODBC driver documentation or MongoDB ODBC driver documentation.

-Before you can use the Easysoft ODBC Driver to connect Yellowfin to Salesforce.com or MongoDB, you need to configure a System ODBC data source.
-An ODBC data source stores the connection details for the target database (e.g. Salesforce.com) and the ODBC driver that is required to connect to it (e.g. the Salesforce.com ODBC driver).
+Before you can use the Easysoft ODBC driver to connect Birst to Salesforce or MongoDB, you need to configure a System ODBC data source in ODBC Data Source Administrator.
+An ODBC data source stores the connection details for the target database (in this case, Salesforce or MongoDB) and the ODBC driver that's required to connect to it (in this case, the Salesforce ODBC driver or the MongoDB ODBC driver).

-To run ODBC Administrator, in the Windows Run dialog box, type:
+To run ODBC Data Source Administrator, in the Windows Run dialog box, type this command:

 %windir%\syswow64\odbcad32.exe